trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Map module provides a more elegant solution for clearly parsing a big list of regexes, e.g. User-Agents.
+Manage a large number of redirects with Nginx maps.

 ###### Example